 Discoloration and edema (swelling) can involve problems with blood circulation in your legs which may include venous disease and/or lymphedema.
 The drainage of blood back to the heart is provided by the lymphatic systems and the veins in the legs.
 The lymphatic system filters clear fluid(lymph) that is outside of the veins back into the venous system to be carried back to the heart.

 Another term for leg swelling is "leaky legs."
 When you have certain vascular disease types, your legs may swell, starting at the ankles and spreading up your legs, particularly if you don't seek medical attention as soon as possible.
 If you have chronic leg swelling, you might have a problem with return blood flow in your veins, resulting in blood accumulating in your legs.
 In either case, leg swelling can cause pain and discomfort and lead to severe complications.

-Other causes of swelling and discoloration may include increased salt intake in the diet, side effects from medications, previous surgeries, hormonal imbalance and organ dysfunction.
+Other causes of swelling and discoloration may include increased salt intake in the diet, side effects from medications, previous surgeries, hormonal imbalance, and organ dysfunction.
 Swelling also worsens during times of warmer weather.
-These should be evaluated for along with evaluation for venous disease.
+These should be evaluated along with evaluation for venous disease.